 In December 2021, two individuals commenced litigation against the Issuer claiming that an interest rate provision in two credit agreements, issued in 2006, should be deemed illegal and void since the provision allegedly does not stipulate under which circumstances the interest rate changes, as provided for in the Consumer Credit Act No. 121/1994, applicable at the time.
-The disputed interest rate provision was used in the Issuer's consumer credit agreements until around 2013.
-The plaintiffs demand primarily that interests be recalculated in accordance with Article 4 of the Act on Interest and Indexation, and that the Issuer repays the plaintiffs around ISK 3,5 million plus interest.
-On 7 February 2023 the District Court accepted the plaintiffs' claims of last resort of repayment based on the initial contractual interest rate and taking into account limitation years for claims, in the amount of around ISK 230,000 plus interest.
+The disputed interest rate provision was used in the Issuer's consumer credit agreements until 2013.
+The plaintiffs demand primarily that interest be recalculated in accordance with Article 4 of the Act on Interest and Indexation, and that the Issuer repays the plaintiffs around ISK 3.5 million plus interest.
+On 7 February 2023, the District Court accepted the plaintiffs' claims of last resort of repayment based on the initial contractual interest rate and taking into account limitation periods for claims, in the amount of around ISK 230,000 plus interest.
 The case has been appealed to the Appeal Court where the Issuer submits that all claims by the plaintiffs should be rejected.
-The main hearing before the Appeal Court will be on 17 January 2025.
-It is the Issuer's assessment that should the judgment of the District Court be confirmed in a final judgment the maximum potential loss resulting from such an outcome will be around ISK 39 million as regards the Issuer's loan portfolio with the same interest rate provision.
-The Issuer has recognised a provision in the same amount with respect to this loan portfolio.
+It is the Issuer's assessment that should the judgment of the District Court be confirmed in a final judgment, the maximum potential loss resulting from such an outcome will be ISK 159 million as regards the Issuer's loan portfolio with the same interest rate provision.
+The Issuer has recognised a provision of that amount.

-In December 2022, an individual commenced litigation against the Issuer in a case which is similar to the above-mentioned case.
-On 23 February 2023 the Issuer delivered its written statement claiming that all claims by the plaintiff should be rejected.
-The main hearing of the case before the District Court was on 17 September 2024.
-The District Court delivered a judgment on 12 November 2024, accepting the plaintiff's claim of repayment based on the initial contractual interest rate and taking into account limitation years for claims, in the amount of around ISK 24,907 plus interest.
-The Issuer will consider appealing the case to the Appeal Court.
+In December 2022, an individual commenced litigation against the Issuer in a case which is similar to the above mentioned case.
+On 23 February 2023, the Issuer delivered its written statement claiming that all claims by the plaintiff should be rejected.

-In December 2021 two individuals commenced litigation against the Issuer claiming that an interest rate provision in a mortgage credit agreement, issued in 2019, should be deemed illegal and void since the provision allegedly does not stipulate conditions and procedure for interest rate changes, as provided for in the Consumer Mortgage Act No. 118/2016.
-The disputed interest rate provision in this case has been used in the Issuer's consumer and mortgage credit agreements from around 2013.
+In December 2021, two individuals commenced litigation against the Issuer claiming that an interest rate provision in a mortgage credit agreement, issued in 2019, should be deemed illegal and void since the provision allegedly does not stipulate conditions and procedure for interest rate changes, as provided for in the Consumer Mortgage Act No. 118/2016.
+The disputed interest rate provision in this case has been used in the Issuer's consumer and mortgage credit agreements from 2013.
 The plaintiffs demand that interests be recalculated in accordance with Article 4 of the Act on Interest and Indexation, and that the Issuer repays the plaintiffs around ISK 83,000 plus interest.
 In February 2022 the Issuer submitted its written statement claiming that all claims by the plaintiffs should be rejected.
-On 4 November 2022, the District Court of Reykjavík requested an advisory opinion from the EFTA-Court on whether the interest rate provision is contrary to the Mortgage Credit Directive 2014/17/EU and the Consumer Credit Directive 2008/48/EC.

-On 23 May 2024, the EFTA Court delivered a judgment in the case, that had been joined with a comparable case against Íslandsbanki, where an advisory opinion was given on the interpretation of the Mortgage Credit Directive and Directive 93/13/EEC on unfair terms in consumer contracts.
-The judgment in the joined cases E-13/22 and E-1/23 is published on the Court's website, https://eftacourt.int.
-It is concluded, inter alia, in the advisory opinion that it is for the national court to determine whether a term in a variable-rate mortgage loan agreement meets the requirements of good faith, balance and transparency laid down by Directive 93/13/EEC, whether such terms must be declared unfair according to the Directive and the consequences if such terms are declared unfair.
-The procedure of the case before the District Court of Reykjavík will now recommence.
-It is expected that the oral proceeding of the case will be held on 13 January 2025 and a judgment is expected to be given in February 2025.
-It is the Issuer's preliminary assessment of the potential impact of an adverse final ruling on the Issuer's loan portfolio with the same interest rate provision that the Issuer's financial loss, taking different scenarios into account, could amount to around ISK 21.2 billion.
-This is an update of the assessment in light of the current interest rate environment.
+On 23 March 2023, a hearing was held before the EFTA Court on a request by the District Court of Reykjavík for an advisory opinion as to whether the interest rate provision is contrary to the Mortgage Credit Directive 2014/17/EU and the Consumer Credit Directive 2008/48/EC.
+It is expected that the opinion will be delivered on the fourth quarter of 2023.
+The case will then be brought again before the District Court.
+It is the Issuer's preliminary assessment of the potential impact of an adverse ruling on the Issuer's loan portfolio with the same interest rate provision that the Issuer's financial loss, taking different scenarios into account, could amount to around ISK 8 billion.
 The preliminary assessment does not include an assessment of the impact on the Issuer's interest rate risk should an adverse final court ruling be that the initial contractual interest rates should be applied throughout the duration of the respective loans.
-Such a ruling would significantly increase the Issuer's interest rate risk and could have a considerable negative financial impact on the Issuer in times of increased market interest rates.
-The Issuer has not recognised a provision in relation to the case.
+Such a ruling, which the Issuer regards as unlikely, would significantly increase the Issuer's interest rate risk and could have a considerable negative financial impact on the Issuer in times of increased market interest rates.